If you use your own car on business travel for your employer you will normally be eligible for tax relief on the costs of running your own car.

-If you receive a fixed cash allowance each year, or a mixture of a mileage based allowance and a fixed cash allowance, you can still claim tax relief based on the MAPS rates for the business miles you travel.
+If you receive a monthly or annual cash allowance, or a mixture of a cash allowance and a mileage based allowance, you can still claim tax relief based on the AMAPS rates for the business miles you travel.

 Let's say you travel 20,000 business miles each tax year and your receive from your employer;

 ||10ppm for each business mile travelled, total £2,000pa (20000 business miles @ 10ppm).

 Your employer's contribution towards your business motoring costs would then be £5,000 plus £2,000, a total of £7,000pa.